General Information

 The Catholic Biblical School of Michigan differs from them in these ways:

-• Greater depth and more comprehensive.
+Greater depth and more comprehensive.
 We include historical context, the text itself, and how the Word is still active today in our faith and our lives.
-The depth and comprehensiveness make CBSM an ideal “next step” following participation in a parish Bible Study, Alpha, or ChristLife.
+The depth and comprehensiveness make Biblical School courses an ideal “next step” following participation in a parish study.

-• CBSM provides faculty to teach live at each of its locations (or live video conference with faculty in our online virtual class).
+The Catholic Biblical School uses real teachers to give engaging live lectures at each of its locations (or live video conference with faculty in our online virtual class).
 Each member of the faculty has a post-graduate degree in Catholic theology and is experienced in teaching adults.
 All faculty members are available to answer questions in person as well as via email.
 It’s a guided apprenticeship in prayerfully reading the Bible as a Catholic.

-Unlike a college or university course, participants do not receive grades or evaluations for participation in a CBSM class.
+Unlike a college or university course, participants do not receive grades or evaluations for participation in a Catholic Biblical School class.
 There is no formal “application” to join, just a registration form.
 We do not offer any academic degrees.
 (Participants who complete all four years, do receive a certificate from our ministry).

-While our classes are in-depth, comprehensive, and taught by seminary-level faculty, our most important focus is growing as disciples of Jesus Christ.
+While our classes are in-depth, comprehensive, and taught by seminary-level faculty, our focus is on helping people grow as disciples of Jesus Christ.
 Our program has participants from all age groups, walks of life, and educational backgrounds.
 With no academic “grades” or exams, participating in CBSM is all of the “good” parts of school–without the parts that sometimes cause stress!

 Reasons for participating are as diverse as the people in our classes!
 Some of the most common answers from surveys of participants include, to: